 In order for a student to be promoted to high school from a school that includes middle grades 6, 7, and 8, the student must successfully complete a one-semester civics education course that includes the roles and responsibilities of federal, state, and local governments; the structures and functions of the legislative, executive, and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of Confederation, the Declaration of Independence, and the Constitution of the United States.
 Each student’s performance on the statewide, standardized end-of-course assessment in civics education constitutes 30 percent of the student’s final course grade.

 Requirements for the receipt of a standard high school diploma include one credit in United States History and one-half credit in United States Government.
-Students enrolled in a United States Government course are required to participate in the Florida Civic Literacy Exam.
-See the FCLE Frequently Asked Questions for more information.
+Students enrolled in a United States Government course are required to participate in the Florida Civic Literacy Exam, per section 1008.4282(3)(d), F.S.: Beginning with the 2021-2022 school year, students taking the United States Government course are required to take the assessment of civic literacy identified by the State Board of Education pursuant to s.
+1007.25(5).
+Students earning a passing score on the assessment are exempt from the postsecondary civic literacy assessment required by s.
+1007.25(5).
+See the Florida Civic Literacy Exam (FCLE) website for more information.

 Postsecondary Civic Literacy